 (4) If the Court of Appeal is satisfied the acquitted accused has received adequate notice of the hearing, the court may hear a leave application in the absence of the acquitted accused.

-[Section 46G inserted by No. 9 of 2012 s.
+[Section 46G inserted: No. 9 of 2012 s.
 4.]

 46H.
 Deciding leave applications